Nsidave/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that reverse its input
-Script that display all users and their home directories Commands that finds all empty files and directories
+Script that display all users and their home directories Commands that finds all empty files and directories Script that lists all files with .gif extension